 What are your ideal writing conditions?
-Is it quiet or are there stimulating background noises?
-Are you alone, curled up in a chair with a pen and notebook, or are you in a bustling café, gleaning inspiration from fellow patrons and a tasty meal or cup of coffee?
-Are you already rich and successful with all the time in the world to dedicate to your craft or are you a starving artist, hungry to get that first publication credit, desperate to complete that first novel?
+Is it quiet, or are there stimulating background noises?
+Are you alone, curled up in a chair with a pen and a notebook, or are you in a bustling café, gleaning inspiration from fellow patrons and a tasty meal or cup of coffee?
+Are you already rich and successful with all the time in the world to dedicate to your craft, or are you a starving artist, hungry to get that first publication credit, desperate to complete that first novel?

 Ideal conditions may happen someday.
 Your personal responsibilities will dwindle.
 You’ll have a spare room you can convert into your own personal writing studio.
-You’ll have spare cash you can spend on tools, equipment, and weekly trips to a quaint café.
+You’ll have spare cash you can spend on supplies, equipment, and weekly trips to a quaint café.
 In the meantime, why let all these excuses stop you from doing what you love?

-If you really want to write…if you truly want to become an author, you won’t let anything get in your way, least of all, imperfect conditions.
+If you really want to write — if you truly want to become an author — you won’t let anything get in your way, least of all, imperfect conditions.